 How does NMW limit salary sacrifice through an umbrella?

 After sacrifice, your remaining pay must still meet the NMW of £12.71/hour for your contracted hours.
 Your umbrella calculates this floor and stops sacrifice at that point.
-At higher day rates there's usually significant headroom.
+At higher day rates there is usually significant headroom.

 Does salary sacrifice affect statutory benefits?